wecodedigitalstudio/tailwind-hero/README.md

 # Welcome to Tailwind Hero!

 ## Hero section development using Tailwind CSS
-A utility-first CSS framework for rapidly building custom designs.
+A utility-first CSS framework for rapidly building custom designs: https://tailwindcss.com

 To get started: